 Appropriate configuration management controls provide reasonable assurance that changes to information system resources are authorized and systems are configured and operated securely and as intended.
 Such controls include, amongst others, effective configuration management policies, plans, and procedures; proper authorization, testing, approval, and tracking of all configuration changes; and routine monitoring of the systems configuration.
-We noted the following deficiencies during our audit of OPM's configuration management controls:
+Due to inconsistent adherence to policies and procedures related to configuration management controls, we noted the following weaknesses in configuration management controls:

 - OPM did not have the ability to generate a complete and accurate listing of modifications made to configuration items to the GSS and applications. - Users have access to both develop and migrate changes to the information systems.
 Additionally, there were instances in which OPM was unable to articulate users with access to develop and migrate changes to the information systems. - OPM did not perform post-implementation reviews to validate that changes migrated to production were authorized for in scope systems. - OPM did not maintain a security configuration checklist for platforms.
 Furthermore, baseline scans were not configured on all production servers within application boundaries.
-Lastly, misconfigurations identified through baseline scans were not remediated in a timely manner. - Patch management procedures are outdated.
-Furthermore, patches were not applied in a timely manner.
+Lastly, misconfigurations identified through baseline scans were not remediated in a timely manner.